Hyperunison/UCDM-docs/README.md

 Unison harmonized diagnosis code table: Explanatory text Unison harmonized measurement code table: Explanatory text Unison harmonized procedure code table: Explanatory text

+## Unison Harmonized data model and table structure

+## Biobank table structure and integration into Unison

+## FAQ Section
+* How do I connect to a biobank to which I have access to?
+* Do I need to get my biobanks and data sources to install the Unison software?
+* I'm interested in a variable that is not in the harmonized Unison common data model - what do I do?
+* I have thousands of column entries to map - how do I do this?
+  Use the Unison chatGPT mapping tool.
+* How do I link my private dataset with the biobanks?
+How can I be sure that my data is safe and isn't exposed?

 Tutorial: How to harmonize a variable and add it to the Unison common data model